FuelLabs/fuels-ts/apps/docs/src/guide/contracts/configurable-constants.md

 <<< @/../../docs-snippets/src/guide/contracts/configurable-constants.test.ts#configurable-constants-2{ts:line-numbers}

-You have the flexibility to assign new values to as many constants as necessary, which could be all or just a subset.
+You can assign new values to any of these configurable constants.

 If you wish to assign a new value to just one constant, you can do the following: